 Is Dressing Up For Halloween Haram?

 Yes, it is. it is not permissible (haram) to dress up for Halloween.

 In the Quran, Allah says Muslims should not allow traditions and costumes from other religions to enter Islam.
 [Quran 57:16].

 Although a small number of Muslims think that Halloween, celebrated today, is very different from before and is just for fun and has nothing to do with religion, the Prophet Sallallahu ‘Alayhi wa Sallam has forbidden us to follow the customs of other people.

 Is It Haram To Go To A Halloween Party?

 Yes, it is haram to participate in other believe’s events, in this case including going to a Halloween party.

 When the Prophet Sallallahu ‘Alayhi wa Sallam came to Madina, the city’s residents celebrated two holidays, Nairuz and Mihrajan.
 The celebrations of Nairuz and Mihrajan, which the people of Madina celebrate, the contents are just playing and eating.

 For this reason, participating in the celebration of infidels, even if it’s just for fun, without following their religious rituals, is a forbidden act because it includes contributing to the success of their event.
-So it can be concluded that going to a Halloween party is forbidden for Muslims, and it is better for all of us to focus on celebrating two Islamic holidays, Eid al-Fitr and Eid al-Adha.
+So it can be concluded that going to a Halloween party is forbidden for Muslims, and all of us should focus on celebrating two Islamic holidays, Eid al-Fitr and Eid al-Adha.

 - Imam Ahmad No. 11595, 13058, 13210.